 Speed limits are set according to national policy and in consultation with NZ Transport Agency (NZTA), the Police, the Automobile Association (AA) and other related parties.

-The Land transport Rule: Setting of Speed Limits 2017 sets out the process for setting speed limits and requires us to consider a range of factors, including road geometry, crash risk, pedestrians activity and property entrances.
+The Land Transport Rule: Setting of Speed Limits 2017 sets out the process for setting speed limits and requires us to consider a range of factors, including:

 The objective of the Rule is to promote national uniformity in speed limits across the country and balance the needs of road users to travel on New Zealand roads at reasonable and appropriate speeds.

 The Speed Limits Bylaw 2019 allows us to set speed limits on roads and locations in the Whangarei District under our management.